xesdoog/LMLR/README.md

-# LMLR
+# Let Me Lurk, Reddit!

-Let Me Lurk, Reddit!
+Allows you to browse Reddit on desktop without logging in.